On spectral asymptotic of quasi-exactly solvable quartic: Case .

-\begin{proof}["Physics proof`` of Proposition~\ref{quart}] To obtain the support of $\nu_a$ we argue as follows.
-Assume that we have a (sub)sequence $\be_{j_n,n}$ of the eigenvalues of $\widetilde M_n(an^{2/3})$ (one for each $n$) converging to some finite limit denoted by $\La$.
-Denote by $\{p_n\}$ the corresponding (sub)sequence of eigenpolynomials.
-(These eigenpolynomials are classically referred to as Stieltjes polynomials and in special cases their properties are well studied in the literature.)
-Each $p_n$ satisfies its own differential equation:
+To obtain the support of the limiting measure $\nu_A$ whose existence is claimed in the Proposition, we argue as follows.
+Assume that we have a (sub)sequence $\be_{j_n,n}$ of the eigenvalues of the sequence of matrices $\{n^{-4/3} M_n^{(An^{2/3})}\}$ (one eigenvalue for each $n$) converging to some finite limit which we denote by $\La$.
+Denote by $\{p_n\}$ the corresponding (sub)sequence of eigenpolynomials of (the sequence of) differential operators $\{T_n\}$, see \eqref{eq:oper} in the Introduction.
+For each $T_n$ the value of its parameter $a_n$ equals $An^{2/3}$.
+Then each eigenpolynomial $p_n$ satisfies its own differential equation of the form

-{\bf First assumption.} We assume that if the subsequence $\{\be_{j_n,n}\}$ has a finite limit then the sequence $\{\mu_n\}$ of the root-counting measures of $\{p_n\}$ also weakly converges, after appropriate scaling of $x$, to some limiting measure $\kappa_{a,\La}$ whose support consists of finitely many compact curves and points.
+{\bf First assumption.} We assume that if the subsequence $\{\be_{j_n,n}\}$ has a finite limit $\La$, then, after appropriate scaling of $x$, the sequence $\{\mu_n\}$ of the root-counting measures of $\{p_n\}$ converges in the weak sense to some limiting measure $\kappa_{a,\La}$ whose support consists of finitely many compact curves and points.

-This assumption implies that the sequence of Cauchy transforms of scaled $\{\mu_n\}$ converges to the Cauchy transform of the limiting measure $\kappa_{a,\La}$.
-The appropriate scaling of $x$ can be easy guessed from the latter equation.
-Namely, substituting $x=\Theta n^{1/3}$ and dividing the above equation by $n^{4/3}p_n$, we get the following relation:
+This assumption implies that the sequence of appropriately scaled Cauchy transforms of $\{\mu_n\}$ converges to the Cauchy transform of the limiting measure $\kappa_{a,\La}$.
+The appropriate scaling of $x$ which might provide such a convergence can be easy guessed from \eqref{eq:BLA}.
+Namely, substituting $x=\Theta n^{1/3}$ and dividing the above equation by $n^{4/3}p_n$, we get the relation